fidelbrea/home-alarm/README.md

 In this folder is located the source code for an Andoid mobile smartphone.

+Be sure to customize the RMI service port in the `integers.xml` file and the RMI server URL in the `network_security_config.xml` and `string.xml` files (and all the languages string files you want to use, for example `string-es-rES.xml` for spanish).

 ## Author

 The author of this project is Fidel Brea (https://github.com/fidelbrea)